-- 1. To monitor, evaluate and review learners' current stages of progress, and identify their next steps for progress and improvement. - 2.
-To give learners accurate feedback on their progress and achievement. - 3.
+- 1. To monitor, evaluate and review learners' current stages of progress, and identify their next steps for progress and improvement. - To give learners accurate and timely feedback on their progress and achievement; with written feedback being given not more than two weeks after the submission of work. - 3.
 To promote a positive self-image for learners, in accordance with Beacon's aims, encourage them to value and take pride in their work. - 4.
 To celebrate and reward learners' achievement and progress. - 5.
 To agree and set challenging targets for improvement. - 6.
 To standardise the marking procedures used throughout Beacon. - 7.
 To enable learners to self-evaluate their work and take responsibility for setting their own targets. - 8.
 To provide evidence for assessment, recording and reporting.